95ep/AutoDrone/Environments/airgym/README.md

 3D point.
 These functions are used by the obstacle and object detection algorithms.

 ## Example Use
 Below follows some examples on how central parts of airgym is used.
+In order to create this env an instance of AirSim must be running in Unreal.

     import airgym